luizalabs/juggernaut-demo/README.md

 # Juggernaut demo

-Dedicated repo to Juggernaut components and utilities samples.
+Repository dedicated to examples of Juggernaut components and utilities.